MobileChromeApps/cordova-plugin-chrome-apps-i18n/README.md

 This plugin can be used by Apache Cordova applications, but some of the automated installation steps must be done manually:

-  * The locale directory within your web assets directory should be named `CCA_locales`, rather than `_locales`.
   * The specific locale directories within `CCA_locales` must be lower-cased, with an underscores separating the country code from the language code, if it is present.
 For example, `en` and `en_us` will be read as locale directories, but `en-us`, `en_US` and `en-US` will not.

 ## Limitations

-* Placeholders are not replaced in CSS files
+* On iOS, placeholders within manifest.json and .css files are not replaced (if you want this, file an issue!)

 # Release Notes
 ## 1.1.1 (Mar 18, 2015)